filecoin-saturn/L1-node/docs/faq.md

 ### How can I change my wallet address?

-1. Set the new wallet address in the `FIL_WALLET_ADDRESS` environment variable in `.bashrc` and `/etc/environment`
+1. Set the new wallet address in the `FIL_WALLET_ADDRESS` environment variable of your `$SATURN_HOME/.env` file
-2. Load the new variable
-3. Gracefully stop your node
+2. Gracefully stop your node
-4. Restart your L1 node and check in the logs that the new wallet address is set
+3. Restart your L1 node and check in the logs that the new wallet address is set

 ### When can I change my wallet address?